LeoMurri/PennGrader/README.md

 ![Architecture Design](https://penngrader-wiki.s3.amazonaws.com/design.png)

 ### Clients
 The grading flow of the PennGrader is as follows: there are two pip installable clients, one for students and one for instructors.
 You can install these two client by running `pip install penngrader` in your favorite terminal.
+When creating a new homework download the [Homework_Template.ipynb](https://penngrader-wiki.s3.amazonaws.com/PennGrader_Homework_Template.ipynb) and the [TeacherBackend.ipynb](https://penngrader-wiki.s3.amazonaws.com/PennGrader_TeacherBackend.ipynb) notebooks and follow the instructions.
+More details are presented below.

 #### Student's Client: PennGrader

 The student's client will be embedded into the release notebook version of the hoemework.
 Its main purpose will be to interface the student's homework with the AWS backend.
 This client is represented by the `PennGrader` class which needs to be initalized by the instructor when creating the writing the homework as follows: